LSSTDESC/SprintDayUIUC2025/README.md

 Check the <a href="https://github.com/LSSTDESC/SprintDayUIUC2025/issues">issue page</a> to see the list of sprints.

 Logistics of the Sprint Day can be found on the confluence page <a href="https://confluence.slac.stanford.edu/spaces/LSSTDESC/pages/596680437/July+2025+DESC+Meeting+Sprint+Day">here</a>.
-Please sign up for any physical and zoom rooms there.
+Please sign up for any physical rooms there.
+We will be using breakout rooms of the plenary zoom.
+The breakout room number of your sprint is the same as your github issue number.

 ## How to propose a sprint